 The TTI Stress Quotient™ measures workplace stress in seven index factors, including Job Demands, Effort/Reward Balance, Control, Organisational Change, Manager/Supervisor, Team Culture, and Job Situation.
 This information allows leaders in organisations to proactively implement strategies to reduce workplace-related stress.

-Since it may be helpful for individuals and teams experiencing a fight-or-flight response related to the Covid-19 restrictions, we have partnered with our supplier TTI Success Insights (ANZ) to offer complimentary Stress Quotient assessments in the month of July 2021.
-Simply email our team at email@example.com to request more information and/or a complimentary assessment.
+Since it may be helpful for individuals and teams experiencing a fight-or-flight response related to the Covid-19 restrictions, we have partnered with our supplier TTI Success Insights (ANZ) to offer complimentary Stress Quotient assessments in 2021 and 2022 (with a limited number per organisation).
+Simply email our team at firstname.lastname@example.org to request more information and/or a complimentary assessment.
 We're here to help.

 In the meantime, download the Stress Quotient Infographic.